-- You should return home if you can do so safely.
-If you cannot return home, you should check with your employer and may self-isolate in camp. - If you are recommended for self-isolation, your site card will be temporarily deactivated during your isolation period.
-A BC Hydro representative will notify your employer if you are required to self-isolate.
+You should return home if you can do so safely.
+If you cannot return home, you should check with your employer and may isolate in camp.
+If you are recommended for isolation, your site card will be temporarily deactivated during your isolation period.
+The medical clinic will notify your employer if you are required to isolate.
 No other details of your assessment will be provided to BC Hydro or your employer.